 Ahhh, Walt Disney World.
 A place that will certainly ignite your senses.
 It’s full of magic, enchantment, bright lights, bigger-than-life attractions and the brilliant, buzzing sounds of the crowds and rides.
 Last week, we embarked on our first Disney family vacation with our two kiddos to Walt Disney World in Orlando, FL.
 Excitement and anticipation lingered in the air for months.
-However, I had a little concern because along with a corn allergy and several other food sensitivities, we also needed to be gluten free.
+However, I had a little concern because along with a corn allergy and several other food sensitivities, we also needed a gluten free Walt Disney World experience.

-Walt Disney World delivered thankfully, and our trip was a success.
-Here are some tips and tricks for allergy friendly treats at Disney…
+Walt Disney World did not disappoint, and our trip was a success.
+Below are some tips and tricks for allergy friendly treats at Disney…

 My dear husband was the master trip planner (thank god!).
 He literally dove head-first into book after book and video upon video researching the BEST way to experience Disney.
 Hey, it’s not a cheap vacation so you want to do your due diligence.
 Plus, our family has at least 20 food sensitivities between all of us, and we knew needed to do a little advance planning to enjoy the culinary creations that Disney offers.
 And there is A LOT!